pytorch/torchchat/README.md

 python3 torchchat.py export llama3 --output-dso-path exportedModels/llama3.so

 # Execute the exported model using Python
 python3 torchchat.py generate llama3 --dso-path exportedModels/llama3.so --prompt "Hello my name is"
 ```

+> [!NOTE]
-NOTE: If your machine has cuda add this flag for performance
+> If your machine has cuda add this flag for performance
-`--quantize config/data/cuda.json`
+`--quantize config/data/cuda.json` when exporting.
+You'll also need to tell generate to use `--device cuda`

 ### Running native using our C++ Runner